Graduate filmmaker wins BAFTA Student Award for documentary

 Universities and colleges worldwide were invited to submit their best projects for consideration; BAFTA members viewed 800 submissions from 109 schools across 37 countries, with Nyal's documentary chosen as the overall winner from a shortlist of three.

-Nyal said: “I am unbelievably honoured to see this film nominated for a Student BAFTA and I’d like to thank the team who worked alongside me on this project.
+Nyal said: “I am unbelievably honoured to have won a Student BAFTA for my documentary and I’d like to thank the team who worked alongside me on this project.

 “In the aftermath of the 2022 floods in Pakistan, I felt bewildered that in all the coverage of this climate disaster, displacing tens of millions and crippling countless families and communities across the country, I did not see a single personal testimony of the real people impacted by this calamity.